AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

   we will run this flow until $t = T_0$.
 + If the flow survives after $t = T_0$ we will stop the flow, and then set $X(t) = X^perp$, we then continue with the flow
   $
-    f = n phi - H ip(X, nu)
+    f = n phi - H ip(X^perp, nu)
   $
   for however long the flow lasts.

 Note that in this setting, $u$'s definition depends on time but we will drop this dependence in our notation and only explicitly mention it when it comes up.
 Note that, if $u > 0$ when $t = T_0$, then at that point in time the surface is star-shaped with respect to just $X^perp$ so we can apply the methods of Li and Pan.

-For now we will assume that the flow exists on some interval $[0,T)$ with $T <= T_0$, we will show this must be the case later, in @prop-flow_short_time.
+For now we will assume that the flow exists on some interval $[0,T)$, we will show this must be the case later, in @prop-flow_short_time.
 We will also assume that $u$ remains positive on $[0,T)$, this will be proven in @head-evolution_equation_u.
 We will now start computing the evolution of various geometric quantities along our flow.
 For convenience we will define the factor
 $
   Xi(t) =(1 - t/T_0).
 $